 In order to maximize your Duluth 2-day itinerary, I highly recommend that you stay in a hotel that is located within Canal Park.

-Your final selection will be based on availability as these popular hotels book up fast during the summer months.
+Your final selection of Canal Park Duluth hotels will be based on availability, as these popular hotels book up extremely fast during the summer months.

 Each of the links below contains valuable images, descriptions, and reviews of my favorite hotels in Canal Park.

 We’ve stayed at each one of these locations and recommend them time and time again.
 You cannot go wrong with any of these choices, as they are all within Canal Park and are just steps from the lakefront.

 And our favorite, The Suites Hotel of Waterfront Plaza.
 The Suites is pet-friendly, as is the rest of Canal Park.
 It has an amazing pool area that includes a separate kiddie pool, hot tub, and sauna.
 Wake up to the best free, hot breakfast in Canal Park.

 For a complete search of Duluth hotels along with a great rate, use the following search:

 Where To Eat and Drink in Duluth, MN: Day 1

 Have lunch at the original Grandma’s Saloon and Grill.

 Enjoy salads, sandwiches, and entrees on the patio while practically sitting at the foot of the Aerial Lift Bridge.

 Treat the family to an afternoon ice cream cone or float at Grandma’s Ice Cream Boxcar.
 We visit the Boxcar, which is located right next to the Maritime Museum, every time we visit Canal Park.